 - Physical Harm: Inflicting physical harm through hitting, pushing, kicking, or using a weapon.

-- Economic Control: Controlling finances or sabotaging employment to exert power and control.
+- Economic Control: Controlling income, access to money, or sabotaging employment to restrict independence.

-- Child Endangerment: Physical, emotional, or financial abuse directed at children within the household.
+- Child Abuse: Physical, emotional, or financial abuse directed at children within the household.

-Potential Penalties for Domestic Violence in Wellington, MO
+Understanding Domestic Violence Penalties in Wellington, MO

 Domestic violence charges in Wellington, MO carry severe criminal penalties, depending on the level of the alleged offense.
 You could face:

-- First-Degree Domestic Assault: Intent to kill or causing serious injury—charged as a Class A felony (up to life imprisonment) or Class B felony (up to 15 years in prison).
+- First-Degree Domestic Assault: Attempting to kill or causing extreme injury—a Class A felony (up to life) or Class B felony (up to 15 years).

-- Second-Degree Domestic Assault: Causing serious injury with a deadly weapon or through strangulation—a Class C felony punishable by up to 7 years in prison.
+- Second-Degree Domestic Assault: Using a weapon or strangulation to cause harm—charged as a Class C felony, up to 7 years behind bars.

-- Third-Degree Domestic Assault: Any act causing pain or illness—this is a Class E felony, with a sentence of up to 4 years.
+- Third-Degree Domestic Assault: Causing pain or illness—this Class E felony can lead to 4 years of incarceration.

-- Fourth-Degree Domestic Assault: Minor injuries or negligent harm—typically a Class A misdemeanor punishable by up to 1 year in jail.
+- Fourth-Degree Domestic Assault: Negligent or minor physical harm—usually a Class A misdemeanor that may include up to a year in jail.

 When Does an Argument Become Domestic Violence in Wellington, MO?

-- Current or former spouse
+- A current or former spouse

-- A relative by blood or marriage
+- Family member by blood or marriage

-- Someone you currently or previously lived with
+- An individual you currently or previously lived with

 FAQs Answered by a Trusted Domestic Violence Defense Lawyer in Wellington, MO